y4z-dev/.github/profile/README.md

 ## 📫 Get in Touch
 - Got feedback or ideas for features?
 - Want to collaborate on Android utilities or C++ tools?
-- Open an issue or start a discussion—let’s build cool stuff together! 🚧✨
+- Open an issue or start a discussion - let’s build cool stuff together! 🚧✨

 ***

-Thanks for visiting—feel free to star ⭐ the repos that helped or inspired you!
+Thanks for visiting - feel free to star ⭐ the repos that helped or inspired you!